Updated: Jul 11, 2022

 Sinusitis, or infected sinuses, is an infection which can be very painful.
 Sinusitis occurs when pus is trapped in the sinus cavities, which are located above and below the eyes and around the nose.
 They can cause headaches, nasal congestion, sore throat, and fever.
 Sinusitis could be caused by a virus, bacteria or allergies.
 The initial way to treat sinusitis is to open them up using a saltwater solution.
 Our ENT doctors can instruct you in the appropriate techniques to irrigate the nose and if further treatment is required to alleviate your sinus pain.

 Allergic Rhinitis, also known as hay fever, occurs when the nose, eyes, sinuses, throat and sometimes ears come into contact with allergy-causing substances called allergens.
 The most common allergens are pollen, mold, dust and animal dander.
 Common symptoms include itchy or a runny nose or eyes, sneezing nasal and head congestion, fatigue, itchy throat and postnasal drainage.
 Both adults and children can suffer from allergies.
-Our team will perform the necessary allergy tests and provide custom treatment options for your allergies.
+Our team will perform the necessary allergy tests and provide custom treatment options for your allergies, set up an appointment today.

 Here are ENT Specialists, our physicians provide the highest quality of care in treating all disorders of the ear, nose, and throat; from non-surgical care to advanced surgical techniques.
 Our goal is always to provide our patients with restored health and a return to all of their favorite activities.